wgsl-tooling-wg/wesl-spec/Designing.md

-# Designing Enhancemnents
+# Designing Enhancemnents for WESL

-(TBD)

-This section discusses some general design guidelines for creating new WGSL enhancements.
+This section discusses some general design guidelines for creating new shader language enhancements.

 ## Goals

 We're aiming to create a modestly improved, practical variant of WGSL.
-The result should feel like WGSL with a few things added.
+WESL should feel like WGSL with a few things added.

 ## Priorities